Tyson3206792/ASLCNN/README.md

 # ASLCNN
-American Sign Language Convolutional Neural Network and associated files
+American Sign Language Convolutional Neural Network.

 This program attempts to interpret ASL hand gestures for 27 images classes (A-Z and space).
 It uses a Convolutional Neural Network trained on a few hundred images for each of the classes.

+Repo contains web code and python script used for training.

 Video: